 Provenance: Jerry McCann Collection

 Adam R. Samuel was one of the first, if not the first proprietor to run a glass business devoted solely to the production of fruit jars.
-Samuel advertised in 1867 that he was the manufacturer and proprietor of the Willoughby, Haller, Kline, Mason, and Franklin fruit jars which were the predecessor of the Dexter jars.
-This actually meant that he was holding the patents for these jars.
-He was located on the southeast corner of Howard and Oxford Streets in Philadelphia, Pennsylvania as noted in the newspaper advertisement below.
+Samuel advertised in 1867 that he was the manufacturer and proprietor of the Willoughby Patent 1859, Haller Patent 1860, Kline’s Patent 1863, Mason’s Patent, and Franklin Fruit Jars which were the predecessor of the Dexter jars.
+This actually meant that he was holding the patents for these jars that he obtained from patentees William T. Gillinder and Edwin Bennett of Philadelphia.
+Samuel at that time was located on the southeast corner of Howard and Oxford Streets in Philadelphia, Pennsylvania as noted in the newspaper advertisement below.

-There are variations of the Dexter jars that were made in the early 1870s to mid-1880s.
-One had only the embossed name DEXTER horizontally on the front of the jar while the other had the same DEXTER embossing now surrounded by a circle of embossed fruit and vegetable.
+There are some embossing and lid variations of the Dexter jars that were made in the early 1870s to mid-1880s.
+One only had the embossed name ‘DEXTER’ horizontally on the front of the jar while the other had the same ‘DEXTER’ embossing surrounded by a circle of embossed fruit and vegetables.
 There is also a slight variation with different fruit and vegetables that we have pictured further below.
-The last variant has DEXTER embossed in a slight arch with a ring of fruit and vegetables and IMPROVED embossed in a slight inverted arch.
-All of these jars were the same jar as the Franklin and Franklin Dexter jars which were earlier Samuel jars.
+Another variant has ‘DEXTER’ embossed in a slight arch with a ring of fruit and vegetables and ‘IMPROVED’ embossed in a slight inverted arch (see Creswick illustration below).
+All of these jars were the same jar as the Franklin No. 2 Dexter Fruit Jars which were earlier Samuel jars.

-If Samuel made the Franklin Dexter jars into the early 1870s, he (or his sons) probably dropped the ‘Franklin’ name at that point and made the jar that was only embossed DEXTER.
-These appear to be less common than the Dexter jars with the embossed fruit, so they were probably only made until the end of production at the Keystone Glass Works – ca. 1875.
+If A. R. Samuel made the Franklin Dexter jars into the early 1870s, he (or his sons) probably dropped the “Franklin” name at that point and made the jar that was only embossed ‘DEXTER’.
+These appear to be less common than the Dexter jars with the embossed fruit, so they were probably only made until the end of production at the Keystone Glass Works circa 1875.

 By 1870, Samuel incorporated the business, An 1870 Industrial Census of Philadelphia, Pa. listed: